 How your address is determined:

-- When there is one access along a Township Road (Twp Rd), one access along a Range Road (Rng Rd), and no clear primary access, the one along the Range Road is chosen.
+When there is one access along a Township Road (Twp Road), one access along a Range Road (Rng Road), and no clear primary access, the one along the Range Road is chosen.